gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 </plugin>
 ```

-The `<plugin>` tag has two attributes, `filename` which takes the library file name and `name` takes the name of the plugin.
+The `<plugin>` tag has two attributes, `filename` which takes the library file name and `name` which takes the name of the plugin.
 In the `<left_joint>` and `<right_joint>` tags we define the joints which connect the left and the right wheel with the body of the robot, in our case `left_wheel_joint` and `right_wheel_joint`. `<wheel_separation>` takes the distance between the two wheels.
-In our robot, We have our `left_wheel` at 0.6 m and the `right_wheel` at -0.6 m in y-axis with respect to the `chassis` so the `wheel_separation` is 1.2 m. `<wheel_radius>` takes the radius of the wheel which was defined in the `<radius>` tag under the wheel link. `<odom_publish_frequency>` set the frequency by which our car will accept the moving commands, it is in `Hz` unit. `cmd_vel` is the input `<topic>` to the `DiffDrive` plugin.
+Our robot has its `left_wheel` at 0.6 m and the `right_wheel` at -0.6 m in y-axis with respect to the `chassis`, so the `wheel_separation` is 1.2 m.
+`<wheel_radius>` takes the radius of the wheel which was defined in the `<radius>` tag under the wheel link.
+`<odom_publish_frequency>` sets the frequency (in `Hz`) by which our car will accept the moving commands.
+`cmd_vel` is the input `<topic>` to the `DiffDrive` plugin.

 ## Topics and Messages

 Now our model is ready.
-We just need to send commands(messages) to it, These messages will be published(sent) on the `cmd_vel` topic defined above.
+We just need to send commands (messages) to it.
+These messages will be published (sent) on the `cmd_vel` topic defined above.

 A topic is simply a name for grouping a specific set of messages or a particular service.
-Our model will subscribe(listen) to the messages sent on the `cmd_vel` topic.
+Our model will subscribe (listen) to the messages sent on the `cmd_vel` topic.

-Launch the car world.
+Launch the car world:

 `ign gazebo car_demo.sdf`

-In another terminal let's send a message to to our car.
+In another terminal let's send a message to to our car:

 `ign topic -t "/cmd_vel" -m ignition.msgs.Twist -p "linear: {x: 0.5}, angular: {z: 0.05}"`

-Now you should have your robot moving in the simulation. **Note:** Don't forget to press the play button in the simulation.
+Now you should have your robot moving in the simulation.
+**Note:** Don't forget to press the play button in the simulation.

-The command is simple we specified the topic to publish to after the `-t` option, And after the `-m` we specify the message type.
-Our robot expect message of type `Twist` which consists of two components `linear` and `angular`.
-After the `-p` option we specify the content(value) of the message. for linear speed `x: 0.5` for angular speed `z: 0.05`.
+The command specifies the topic to publish to after the `-t` option.
+After the `-m` we specify the message type.
+Our robot expects messages of type `Twist` which consists of two components, `linear` and `angular`.
+After the `-p` option we specify the content (value) of the message: linear speed `x: 0.5` and angular speed `z: 0.05`.

-**Hint:** You can know what every topic option do using this command `ign topic -h`
+**Hint:** You can know what every topic option does using this command: `ign topic -h`

-For more information about `Topics` and `Messages` in ignition check [Transport lib tutorials](https://ignitionrobotics.org/api/transport/9.0/tutorials.html)
+For more information about `Topics` and `Messages` in ignition check the [Transport library tutorials](https://ignitionrobotics.org/api/transport/9.0/tutorials.html)

-## Moving the robot using keyboard
+## Moving the robot using the keyboard

 Instead of sending messages from the terminal we will send messages using the keyboard keys.
-To do so we will add two new plugins `KeyPublisher` and `TriggeredPublisher`.
+To do so we will add two new plugins: `KeyPublisher` and `TriggeredPublisher`.

 ### KeyPublisher

-`KeyPublisher` is an `ign-gui` plugin that reads keyboard's keystrokes and send them on a default topic `/keyboard/keypress`. to use this plugin add the following code under the `<gui>` tag.
+`KeyPublisher` is an `ign-gui` plugin that reads the keyboard's keystrokes and sends them on a default topic `/keyboard/keypress`.
+To use this plugin add the following code under the `<gui>` tag.

 ```xml
 <!-- KeyPublisher plugin-->